memcachier/dp/README.md

 for running and deploying simple applications.
 It requries that you are using git to manage your application.

-It also relies on `start-stop-daemon` for launching the daemon tools `supervise` process.
+It also relies on the `start-stop-daemon` command for launching the daemon tools `svscan` process.

 ## Installation